Counselling & Psychology

 People-focused and holistic in its approach

 Workplaces include hospitals, nursing homes, schools and community health centres.
 Many physiotherapists take out their work from their homes, and some have started working online to reach patients from far places.

-Occupational Therapy Assistant Course Online
+Diploma in Occupational Therapy Course Online

 How to Become a Physiotherapist?